Yoseph Haddad: Early life and military service

-Yoseph Haddad is an Arab-Israeli Orthodox Christian who was born in Haifa, Israel, and later moved to Nazereth with his family.
+Yoseph Haddad is an Arab-Israeli Orthodox Christian who was born in Haifa, Israel, and later moved to Nazareth with his family.
 His grandfather did not leave his land during the 1948 Palestinian expulsion and flight, and his family still owns land in Jish.
 His mother was a teacher and his father was a priest and civil aviator.

-According to Haddad, he decided to volunteer for the IDF in 2003 after the Maxim restaurant suicide bombing that killed 21 Israelis, including several Arabs.
-He served in the Golani Brigade and became a commander.
+Although Arabs are not required to serve in the IDF, Haddad joined in 2003.
+He has stated that his decision was influenced by the Maxim restaurant suicide bombing that killed 21 Israelis, including several Israeli Arabs.
+At his request, he was accepted into the Golani Brigade and became a commander.

-Yoseph Haddad and Emily Schrader with a delegation of "Arvim ze la ze" Association in Auschwitz, April 2022.

 During the Second Lebanon War, Haddad was seriously injured by a Kornet missile in the Battle of Bint Jbeil and lost part of his foot.
 He is a disabled veteran who has been diagnosed with post-traumatic stress disorder.
 He has written about serving under commander Roi Klein who was killed in action after jumping on a grenade to save his soldiers.